 Capital assets are recorded at cost at the date of acquisition.
-KPP generally capitalizes assets with costs of \$2,500 or more.
-Depreciation is computed using the straight line method over the estimated useful life of each asset.
+KPP generally capitalizes assets with costs of \$2,500 or more and an expected useful life of greater than one year.
+Depreciation is computed using the straight-line method over the estimated useful life of each asset.
 Estimated useful lives for capital asset additions range from 3 to 35 years.